jjh68069/3308_Project/README.md

 * The page will now display the data on the stock you requested

 ##Deployment
-*Website has also been deployed to: http://soham-shah.github.io/ for wasy access
+*Website has also been deployed to: http://soham-shah.github.io/ for easy access

 ##Running test code
 Currently we have coded unit tests for the algorithm implementations